MiRa202321/CodeForces_TLE/README.md

 ## 📌 Guidelines

-* `main` branch is reserved strictly for daily practice
+* `master` branch is reserved strictly for daily practice
 * `contest` branch is reserved strictly for Codeforces contests
 * No mixing of practice and contest solutions
 * Clear folder and file naming for easy navigation